Bortus-AI/Universal-S3-File-Version-Pruner/README.md

-Certainly!
-Here's the revised structure for your README with the suggested changes:

----

 # Universal S3 File Version Pruner

 This script is designed to automate the deletion of outdated file versions in S3-compatible storage buckets, streamlining storage space optimization and cost reduction.